fbpx

 What good brand building has the power to do

-In our last conversation, we talked through all the reasons 2021 is a great time to rebrand – that consumer behaviour is changing and people are far more interested in buying from brands that align with them than ever before.
+In our last conversation, we discussed all the reasons 2023 is a great time to rebrand – consumer behaviour is changing and people are far more interested in buying from brands that align with them than ever before.

 What we really want to get into this time, though, is why that is – all the reasons building a brand – rather than just a business – can be so powerful.